thegetty/quire-docs/content/documentation/getting-started.md

 ## Copy an Existing Project

 In addition to starting a Quire project from scratch as described in the previous section, you can also copy and work on a pre-existing Quire project.
-You would do this if you were on a team working on a publication together and are sharing the files via GitHub or another service, or if you wanted to use a previous Quire project as a template for a new one.
+You would do this if you were on a team working on a publication sharing files via GitHub or another service.

 1. Copy the Quire project directory into your {{< q-def "home directory">}} (typically from a thumb drive, Dropbox or Google Drive, or GitHub).